back

 • 4Place a large brining bag in a container large enough to hold the turkey and fit in the refrigerator.
 Place the turkey in the bag and pour over the brine.
 Ensure there are no air pockets, tie the bag with kitchen twine.
 Refrigerate for at least 8 hours and up to 24 hours.

 • 5Remove the turkey from brine and place on a wire rack in a sheet pan.
-Pat gently all over with paper towels to dry.
+Pat gently all over with paper towels.
 Refrigerate uncovered, for at least 12 hours and up to 24 hours.
-Refrigerating the turkey uncovered, allows the skin to dry out which produces crispier skin and nicer color while cooking.
 Meanwhile, continue to the next step.

 • 9Arrange the onions evenly in the roasting pan and place the broiling rack on top.
 Place the turkey on the rack.

-• 13The turkey is ready when a meat thermometer inserted into the thickest part of the thigh reads a minimum of 165°F and the thickest part of the breast reads a minimum of 150°F. For the most accurate temperature reading probe both thighs.
+• 13The turkey is ready when a meat thermometer inserted into the thickest part of the thigh reads a minimum of 165°F and the thickest part of the breast reads a minimum of 150°F. If not, give it a bit more.

-• 18Skim off the fat from the pan juices and reserve ¼ cup for the roux.
+• 16Skim off the fat from the pan juices and reserve ¼ cup for the roux.
 You will need 4 cups of pan juices to make the gravy, if more liquid is required, top up with the stock.

 Main course